bhall2001/flyballmanager-www/docs/online.md

 Flyball Manager is part of the ondeckmanager.com product family.
 Participants should be directed to [www.ondeckmanager.com](https://www.ondeckmanager.com) to find tournament information.

 The online website provides realtime updates of the tournament schedule showing what race is "Racing", "On deck" and "In the hole".
-If you are familiar with Flyball Geek it's a similiar concept -- well except that it's totally integrated into the scoring process.
+If you are familiar with Flyball Geek it's a similar concept -- well except that it's totally integrated into the scoring process.
 Once a network connection is established, scoring a tournament will automatically update the on deck status.

 ## Enable ondeckmanager.com